Sportradar Group AG (SRAD) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 27, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Sportradar Group AG ("Sportradar" or the "Company") (NASDAQ: SRAD) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 29, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sportradar Group AG ("Sportradar" or the "Company") (NASDAQ: SRAD).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SPORTRADAR GROUP AG (SRAD), CLICK HERE BEFORE JULY 17, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SPORTRADAR GROUP AG (SRAD), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?